What is Feeding and Swallowing Therapy?

 Feeding and Swallowing Therapy Includes…

-• Attain age-appropriate eating skills in the most normal setting and manner possible (i.e., eating meals with peers in the preschool, meal time with family)
+- Attain age-appropriate eating skills in the most normal setting and manner possible (e.g., eating and drinking during meals with peers in the preschool, meal time with family)

-• Prevent future feeding issues with positive feeding-related experiences to the extent possible, given the child’s medical situation
+- Prevent future feeding issues with positive feeding-related experiences to the largest extent possible, given the child’s medical condition

 Types of Feeding and Swallowing Disorders Include: